 Second Degree Programs

-The Bachelor of Science in Engineering (B.E.) program can be completed in conjunction with a second degree program offered by the College of Arts and Science at the University of Saskatchewan.
+B.E. a second degree program offered by the College of Arts and Science: The Bachelor of Science in Engineering (B.E.) program can be completed in conjunction with a second degree program offered by the College of Arts and Science at the University of Saskatchewan.
 The length of time required to complete a second degree program is in excess of four years.

 For planning purposes, undergraduate students interested in completing a second degree program are encouraged to speak with an Academic Advisor in the College of Engineering and the College of Arts and Science.